zwcloud/CairoSharp/README.md

 On Linux _libcairo_ is a prerequisite. `sudo apt-get update && sudo apt-get install -y libcairo2`

 # [Documentation](https://github.com/zwcloud/CairoSharp/wiki)

+# Build

+## Native assets

+## Windows

+### Build native dlls
+ We use VS2017 to build native libraries as dll files.

+* Preparation:

+	1. Open Visual Studio Installer, click `More/Modify`;
+	2. Check Desktop development with C++;
+	3. In the Summary section on the right, open Desktop development with C++, then check Windows 8.1 SDK and UCRT SDK.
+	4. Click `Modify` button.

+* Build

+	1. Open CarioSharp.sln with VS2017.
+	2. Find the project `source/native/cairo`, right click and select `Build`.
+	3. Built native dll files will be output to `source/native/cairo/bin/`.

 # Copying/License
 __LGPLv3__